30 Years Ago Today: R. Wakefield Roberts and His Community Civic League Respond to History

 Bethlehem Steel finally hired African Americans-but as laborers, not apprentices.
 In fact, one of the stories never related in the rise of steelmaking in the United States is the role played by the Black workers who had been recruited from the South and lived in “negro colonies” in the North in order to work in various industries and earn decent wages for themselves and their families.
 In 1917, the Bethlehem Steel Company established one of these “negro colonies” in South Bethlehem, at the Northampton Coke Plant, where as many as six hundred lived in an “up-todate frame-shack camp, with complete police supervision” and worked for “regular laborers’ wages,” reported the South Bethlehem Globe on August 13, 1917.
 In Bethlehem, there had been a few financially successful African Americans, but they were the exceptions.
 Hiram Bradley, who had arrived in 1860, was known to have acquired several lots of land on Ontario Street by 1870 and, today, Bradley Street is named in his honor.
 Another early arrival was Abram Lane, who by 1890 was an entrepreneur in the restaurant business and owner of several houses, some of which he rented to Black families in South Bethlehem.
 Employment opportunities for college-educated Blacks were nonexistent, and many would leave to find suitable employment in communities across the country without giving Bethlehem an opportunity to say no to them.
 The Globe-Times on August 25, 1959, described a “War Being Waged With Invisible Foe” in an article which was part of a series encouraged by a number of young Blacks who had graduated from Liberty High School, moved away to attend college, graduated, and were gainfully employed in other cities and states.
 These were the same young African Americans who had been denied employment in Bethlehem where their families lived.

-Roberts was hired in 1963, it was only after a long struggle that climaxed in a closed school board meeting in June.
+Qualified Blacks had applied for teaching positions in Bethlehem, but their applications were simply ignored.
+Beulah Grimes, Audrey Blue, Elizabeth Nicholson, and sisters Mayo and Olivia Lanier attested to this fact in the 1959 Globe-Times series.
+And so, when Constance Roberts was hired in 1963, it was only after a long struggle that climaxed in a closed school board meeting in June.
 She was a popular teacher and received rave reviews from administrators, colleagues, students and parents alike.
 She taught in Bethlehem until 1977 when she moved to Washington, D.C.
 The second Black hired by the school district was a young teacher, Richard Jay, who is presently the principal of one of the city’s two public high schools.
-Ironically, Jay-a 1953 igh school graduate and Yale University Law School alumni did not intend to remain in Bethlehem because of its notorious discrimination.
+Ironically, Jay-a 1953 high school graduate and Yale University Law School alumni did not intend to remain in Bethlehem because of its notorious discrimination.
 To make certain positive developments could occur in Bethlehem in the future, a group of visionary citizens launched a plan that would eventually result in the formation of the Community Civic League (CCL).
 Through quiet progress, the status of the rights and opportunities of the city’s citizens of color, mainly African Americans, began to turn around.
 Bethlehem’s most thoughtful citizens were affected by national events, such as the Montgomery, Alabama, movement lead by Dr. Martin Luther King, Jr., and Rosa Parks; the great march on Washington, D. C., during which King delivered is famous speech, “I Have a Dream;” the bombing murders of four Birmingham Sunday School students; and the assassination of Pres.
 John F. Kennedy.
 Consequently, when Robert Wakefield Roberts presented his idea of the CCL, community residents responded positively.

-to believe that they-and not he-had initiated the group.
+A skillful leader, Robert Wakefield Roberts manipulated many of Bethlehem’s leaders and laborers, enticed them to his side, and led them to believe that they-and not he-had initiated the group.
 That there existed a marked exclusion of Blacks because of racial prejudice was not a point of contention.
 When a series of “prayer services” was announced, the community responded favorably.
 Residents were made aware of the situation by an interracial panel of clergy, and a “Know Your Neighbor Panel,” consisting of African Americans who had suffered

-organizations.
+racial discrimination through housing or employment practices in the city, was invited to speak before civic, religious, and educational organizations.
 It was thirty years ago, on Monday, March 9, 1964, that the Rev. Robert Wakefield Roberts formally unveiled the organization of more than fifty concerned citizens who had, since mid- 1963, operated somewhat covertly.
 The-plan to combat racial discrimination was officially organized as the interracial Community Civic League.
 The Reverend Roberts revealed that · the organization had the blessings of Bethlehem’s mayor, the chairman of the Chamber of Commerce; Lehigh University administrators and professors, politically aware Black and white community members, and the majority of the clergy representing various religious communities.
 In a community as diverse as Bethlehem, his was no small accomplishment.
 The large group of supporters was organized into working committees for education, employment, housing, human dignity, voter registration, and information education.
 Each in its own way made quiet but significant progress.
-The education committee, chaired by Audrey Blue, and Lehigh adminstrator Charles Seidel, was in charge of tutoring nearly a dozen Black high school students who needed assistance.
+The education committee, chaired by Audrey Blue, and Lehigh administrator Charles Seidel, was in charge of tutoring nearly a dozen Black high school students who needed assistance.

 The committee held conferences with guidance counselors concerning the academic needs of young blacks, while at the same time “shunning any special treatment” by not demanding that counselors “bend over backwards” in dealing with the students.
 A few of the students improved their grades and several went on to college after participating in this program.
 The employment committee, chaired by Richard Jay, conducted a professional survey which was painstakingly analyzed to determine the causes of discriminatory hiring practices.
 Jay’s committee discovered that breaking down employment biases against minorities was a slow-but not impossible-process.
 Although some of the barriers proved real, others existed only in the perception of the job applicants.
 As a result, Blacks began to be hired in department stores and offices where they had never considered opportunities before.
 The housing committee, chaired by the Rev. Jerry J. L. B. Hargrove, II, pastor of Second Baptist, went to work Worming the community of the experiences of minorities who sought housing in the community.
 The committee for human dignity, chaired by Lehigh professor Theodore Millon, assumed more encompassing and long range goals, which included helping textbook publishers and newspaper editors recognize the roles and contributions of minorities in United States history.